brands-d/kMap/README.md

 The /docs subdirectory contains documentation regarding the project.
 This includes a style guide, class- and package-diagrams as well as a description of the .hdf5 file structure.

 ### /example
 The /example subdirectory contains example data (/example/data) and example scripts (/example/scripts).
 The scripts are both a show-off what is possible and a tutorial of how to do various things with kMap.py.
+Check out the file /example/scripts/README for further information.

 ### /kmap
 This is the main folder for the program itself.
 It contains all the code and tests split into the following subdirectories: